deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 # Get Started with <img src="../../dvc_cc_logo.png" alt="drawing" width="100"/>
 At this site, you find a basic tutorial on how to use DVC-CC.
-The demands of this basic tutorial is to be as simple as possible.
+This tutorial is intended to be as simple as possible

-DVC-CC has much more power than it is described here.
-To find out more about this power, you need to read also the site tutorials that you can find at the "**Even more**" clues.
+DVC-CC has many more features than described in this tutorial.
+To find out more about these features, check out the additional tutorials at the "**Even more**" clues.
 If you want to learn more about the technical description of what happens when using DVC-CC, take a look at the "**Behind the scenes**" clues.

-If you worked through this tutorial, you should be able to know the basic command that you need to work with DVC-CC.
-You should then be able to adapt this to your project.
+After this tutorial, you should be able to know the basic command that you need to work with DVC-CC and adapt this to your project.

 > **Even more**: [Here](_get_started_only_commands.md), you find only the commands of this tutorial **without text**. ;)

 ## 1) Create an empty GIT-Repository

 GIT is well known in software development and has proven itself in practice.
-But not all concepts from software development can be transferred to machine learning tasks.
+But not all concepts from software development can be transferred to machine learning tasks:
-Futurice.com compares both and write the following:

 > "Developing a machine learning application is even more iterative and explorative process than software engineering."
 [by Futurice.com](https://www.futurice.com/blog/differences-between-machine-learning-and-software-engineering/)

 In machine learning, we are dealing with large data sets and models.
 We have to deal with a lot of experiments and make sure that we can always jump back and forth between them.
-We also need to remember which hyperparameter was used in each experiment.
+We also need to remember which hyperparameters were used in each experiment.

 The software DVC, on which DVC-CC is based, is very closely connected to GIT.
 It works like an extension to GIT for machine learning projects.

-This is why your task is
+Your first task is now to
-- to create an empty [GitHub](https://github.com/) or [GitLab](https://gitlab.com/) repository,
+- create an empty [GitHub](https://github.com/) or [GitLab](https://gitlab.com/) repository,
 - open a console,
 - (activate your DVC-CC anaconda environment,)
 - pull the empty git repository and